Hero image

 (0)

-Each lesson follows the AQA Physics: A Level Year 1 and AS textbook https://amzn.to/3BGFsD5 The lesson is complete and designed to be taught over a period of 90 minutes.
+This lesson follows the AQA Physics: A Level Year 2 textbook https://amzn.to/3DG6pIP The lesson is complete and designed to be taught over a period of 90 minutes.
 It is fully animated and contains fully worked out answers to every question.
-Learning objectives Describe what happens to the impact force (and why) if the duration of impact is reduced.
-Calculate the change in momentum for a moving object that stops or reverses.
-Describe what happens to the momentum of a ball when it bounces off a wall.
-The format A recall starter activity to help store key definitions and ideas to long term memory.
+Learning objectives Describe what happens to the nucleus in a radioactive change Describe how the intensity of gamma radiation changes with distance Explain how to represent the change in a nucleus when it emits alpha, beta, or gamma radiation The format A recall starter activity to help store key definitions and ideas to long term memory.
 Clear slides presented in a logical order, which can be used to talk through and explain the key concepts of the lesson.
 Questions and example slides, which can be used to model perfect exam ready answers.
 Summary questions to practice and consolidate the new knowledge gained from the lesson.

 A level Physics (26.4) The dangers of radioactivity (Radioactivity)